Nokha railway station

 Nokha railway station is a small railway station in Bikaner district, Rajasthan.
 Its code is NOK.
 It serves Nokha town.
 The station consists of two platforms.
 Neither is that well sheltered but are quite useful.
 The station has basic facilities.

+It has 3 tracks and 2 platforms, both are not fully sheltered.
+An over bridge is also there.
+It has a shop in platform.
+The ticket counters is open until 7 pm.
+It has no security.

+Parking facility is there.
+One can book a car for nearby location, outside the railway station.
+Drinking water is also available there.